I've helped scores of businesses thrive and succeed by turning the art of positioning into an achievable process.

 Market positioning is critical - but not many people understand what it means.
-So when April described positioning, she began by defining what it’s not.
+So when describing positioning, it's worth defining what it’s not.

-In essence, April said that “positioning defines how your offering is the best in the world at providing some value that a well-defined set of customers cares a lot about.”
+Positioning defines how your offering is the best in the world at providing some value that a well-defined set of customers cares a lot about.

 Positioning is made up of many different things.
 It defines questions like:

-April pointed out the example of Scott Brinker's marketing technology landscape.
-His model contains thousands of software products geared towards marketing people.
-Looking at it practically makes you dizzy.
+Scott Brinker's marketing technology landscape contains thousands of software products geared towards marketing people.

 As a customer, it’s very hard to know what to pay attention to.
 And the ways customers figure this out is market categories.

 Positioning won’t just define your market category and narrow the competitive field.